 When you reached the interview stage your chances of landing a job are good.
 Employers rarely interview more than a handful of candidates.
-Most interviewers want you succeed; they need to fill a position and have other things to do.
+Most interviewers want you succeed; they need to find someone and have other things to do.

 Don’t blow the opportunity by making a basic mistake.
 While a good interview technique might not count for more than your skills and experience, a bad interview will lose you a job that by rights you should have.